 Let’s take a closer look.

 Need instant additional awareness when visitors to your site are most engaged?
 Want to draw their attention to a single sign-up message or a ‘today only’ discount code?
 Then you need in-browser messaging (or in-app messaging when they appear on mobile).
-They are basically those pop ups, sliders, and reminders that seem to suddenly appear when you have spent a bit of time on a website.
+They are basically those pop-ups, sliders, and reminders that seem to suddenly appear when you have spent a bit of time on a website.
 They work too!
 Studies show that they are 15 times more effective than emails.
 And unlike email marketing or push notifications, no opt-ins are required with these messages.

 The fact that you have already interested parties on your site may mean that a well-timed call to action could be the prompt a visitor needs to become a paying customer.
-Also, as they pull through any personal information – if your site is account based – you address customers directly and provide them with a personalised message in a native environment.
+Also, as they pull through any personal information – if your site is account based – you address customers directly and provide them with a personalized message in a native environment.

 In-app messages are perfect for guiding visitors: whether you want them to carry out a specific action on your site, or navigate across it in a certain way.